wheelercj/note-splitter/docs/note-splitter-overview.md

 Here is a broad overview for developers of how Note Splitter's core splitting algorithm works.

+The main steps the program goes through are:
+1. tokenization
+2. parsing
+3. splitting
+4. formatting

 ## tokenization
 After the user has selected which plain text file to split and what to split by, Note Splitter looks at the file and assigns a category to each line.
 This process is called **lexical analysis**, or **tokenization**.
 Some of the categories any given line can have are: header, blockquote, footnote, empty line, table row, etc. Each line and its category is combined into a **token**, which is what this program calls a variable representing one small part of a file and data about that part.
 At this point in the program, each token only holds one line of the file, and all the tokens are in one list.